Meet Susi

 (she, her)

-Susi Wilbur is a Deaf Licensed Clinical Social Worker who brings compassion, insight, and years of experience to her work with clients.
-She has served in many different roles as both a social worker and a community advocate, supporting people from diverse backgrounds.
-Susi provides therapy for children, pre-adolescents, adolescents, and adults, helping clients navigate challenges such as depression, trauma from physical, sexual, or emotional abuse, and major life transitions.
+Susi Wilbur is a Deaf Licensed Clinical Social Worker who brings compassion, insight, and extensive experience to her work with clients.
+She has served in a variety of roles as both a clinician and community advocate, supporting individuals from diverse backgrounds.

 EXPERIENCE